dpukhkaiev/BRISE2/main-node/Resources/README.md

 ###### This folder contains examples of *json* configuration files.

 ### The framework settings configuration file entities explanation
-Frameworks main modules should be described in 6 general topics (top-level-keys in json file) of the settings [file](./SettingsBRISE.json).
+Framework's configuration should be described with 7 general facets (top-level-keys in json file) of the settings [file](./SettingsBRISE.json).
 All other configurations are nested to these as key-value entities.
 <details>
-<summary> Description of required experiment configurations </summary>
+<summary> Description of the required experiment configuration </summary>

-- `General` - describes what configurations the target system uses.
+- `General` - a system-related configuration.
 Value - `dictionary` with following key-value pairs.
     - `EventService` - describes RabbitMQ settings.
         - `Address` - `string`.
 Address of RabbitMQ service.
         - `Port` - `int`.
 Port of RabbitMQ service for AMQP connection.

-- `SelectionAlgorithm` - describes the way of search space (all possible configuration) exploration.
-    - `SelectionType` - `string`.
-An exploration algorithm specification.
-Variants: `SobolSequence`, `ConfigSpaceSelector` (Mersenne Twister).
+- `SelectionAlgorithm` - model-independent sampling strategy.
+Variants: `SobolSequence`, `MersenneTwister`.

 - `OutliersDetection` - the results of each Configuration run (Tasks) could differ significantly from other observations (Tasks) and those bias Configuration measurement results.